18-19 February, Singapore

 UNEP COBSEA Coordinator (United Nations Environment Programme; Coordinating Body for the Seas of East Asia)

-Mahesh Pradhan is the COBSEA Coordinator, an intergovernmental mechanism administered by the United Nations Environment Programme, which brings together nine countries (Cambodia, China, Indonesia, Malaysia, Philippines, Republic of Korea, Singapore, Thailand, and Viet Nam) in protecting and conserving the marine environment in the East Asian Seas region.
-At COBSEA, he leads implementation of the Marine and Coastal Ecosystems Framework, which focuses on the Kunming-Montreal Global Biodiversity Framework under the overall theme of Sustainable Blue Economy.
-This Framework also considers Marine Spatial Planning, Marine Protected Areas, and Marine Habitats, such as seagrass, mangroves, and coral reefs, in the context of the East Asian Seas.
-Earlier, he was based at UNEP HQs in Nairobi where he coordinated the Global Partnership for Nutrient Management, providing technical backstopping for two resolutions of the United Nations Environment Assembly (UNEA) on Sustainable Nitrogen Management.
+Mahesh Pradhan is the COBSEA Coordinator, an intergovernmental mechanism overseen by the United Nations Environment Programme.
+COBSEA unites nine countries (Cambodia, China, Indonesia, Malaysia, Philippines, Republic of Korea, Singapore, Thailand, and Viet Nam) to protect the marine environment of the East Asian Seas.
+He directs the Marine and Coastal Ecosystems Framework, aligned with the Kunming-Montreal Global Biodiversity Framework, focusing on Sustainable Blue Economy.
+This includes Marine Spatial Planning, Marine Protected Areas, and conservation of seagrass, mangroves, and coral reefs.
+Previously at UNEP headquarters in Nairobi, Pradhan coordinated the Global Partnership for Nutrient Management and supported UNEA resolutions on Sustainable Nitrogen Management.

 • Dr. Ina Tessnow-von Wysocki